MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/partitioningpolicy.md

 ## The policy object

-By default, a table's data partitioning policy is `null`, in which case data in the table won't be re-partitioned after it's ingested.
+By default, a table's data partitioning policy is `null`, in which case data in the table won't be repartitioned after it's ingested.

 The data partitioning policy has the following main properties: